• Skip to main content

 The Battle of Dunbar

-After an overwhelming victory over the Scots at Dunbar, Cromwell lodged at the Palace while his men camped on the peel while his cavalry and their horses were quartered in nearby St Michaels Church.
+After an overwhelming victory over the Scots at Dunbar Cromwell stayed in relative comfort while his men camped on the peel while his cavalry and their horses were quartered in nearby St Michaels Church.

 Little further work was done at Linlithgow and was described in 1668 as formerly “werie magnificent” but now for the most part ruinous.”